asimmubeen/DSDoctor/LinearRegression.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/24811295/216652104-a52f07ec-e361-4b10-b960-f96c65e08a7f.png" height="300" width="300" > </p>

+There are several key assumptions that must be met in order to obtain accurate and meaningful results from linear regression:

+**Linearity**: The relationship between the dependent variable and the independent variables should be linear.
+If the relationship is not linear, it may be necessary to transform the variables or use a different method, such as non-linear regression or machine learning algorithms.

+**Independence**: The observations should be independent of each other.
+This means that the value of the dependent variable for one observation should not influence the value of the dependent variable for another observation.

+**Homoscedasticity**: The variance of the residuals should be constant across the range of the independent variables.
+If the variance is not constant, the regression line may be biased or the standard errors may be underestimated.

+**Normality**: The residuals should be normally distributed.
+This assumption can be checked using a normal probability plot or a formal test of normality.

+**No multicollinearity**: The independent variables should not be highly correlated with each other.
+If two or more independent variables are highly correlated, it can be difficult to determine their individual effects on the dependent variable.

+**No auto-correlation**: The residuals should not be correlated with each other.
+If the residuals are correlated, it may indicate that important variables have been omitted from the model or that the model is misspecified.

+It is important to check these assumptions before fitting a linear regression model and to take appropriate action if any of the assumptions are violated.
+Failing to meet these assumptions can lead to biased or incorrect results.

 ## Python Code
 Here is an example of linear regression in Python using the scikit-learn library: